treeman/why_cryptocurrencies/chapters/properties_of_money.markdown

 <https://thesocietypages.org/socimages/2014/04/24/money-as-a-social-construction/>
 <https://hackernoon.com/money-is-a-social-construct-and-thats-why-you-should-run-a-bitcoin-full-node-ea0330cb69a5?gi=257add0b9b0b>

+Therefore it's more illuminating to look at how money is used.
+Many economists and experts agree that money is a:

+* Medium of exchange
+* Unit of account
+* Store of value
+(images of the above? with explanations)

+(Should we give examples?)

 This raises some interesting questions:

 * Can anything be used as money?
 * Are there "good" and "bad" forms of money?

+To fulfil the above functions money should therefore be:

+1. **Divisible**: Can be divided into smaller units of value.
+1. **Fungible**: One unit is viewed as interchangeable with another.
+1. **Portable**: Individuals can carry money with them and transfer it to others.
+1. **Durable**: An item must be able to withstand being used repeatedly.
+1. **Acceptable**: Everyone must be able to use the money for transactions.
+1. **Uniform**: All versions of the same denomination must have the same purchasing power.
+1. **Limited in Supply**: The supply of money in circulation ensures values remain relatively constant.

+(Go through the above money examples and see how they hold up)

+## Divisible

++ Cigarettes can be divided into packs and individual cigarettes.

+= Gold bars can be split into smaller bars or coins.
+Coins usually come in different denominations.
+Although you run into trouble if you don't have the correct denominations, you can't split a gold bar into coins on the street for example.

+- This is a problem with "barter economy".
+How do you pay for a single piece of bread if you can only pay with cows?

+## Fungible

+- Beaver pelts aren't very fungible.
+Some are of higher quality and others are of lower.
++ Fiat is fungible by law.

+## Portable

+- Take the 20kg copper coin as a ridiculous example.
+= Gold and paper money also isn't super portable.
+They're heavy and require a lot of space.
++ Digital money is portable.
+Money in your mobile phone is excellent.

+## Durable

+- Sea shells break down quickly after use.
+= Fiat coins and bills are much better but they too fade and gets ripped and needs to be replaced.
++ Gold is practically indestructible.

+## Acceptable

++ Fiat is near universal.
+Although movements towards a "cash free society" has deminished the usefuleness of cash in some places.
+= Gold can be seen as an international money, but you cannot use pure gold coins to buy stuff in stores.
+- School yard rubber bands only work within a small subset of students

+## Uniform

++ Fiat coins and bills.
+Gold in specific quantities.

+## Limited in supply

++ Gold
+= Fiat
+- Sea shells

 <http://money.visualcapitalist.com/infographic-the-properties-of-money/>